Salesforce Page Designer – design engaging experiences without coding

 What is Page Designer?

-E-commerce has transformed into a hyper-competitive battlefield where brands are often grappling to keep up with changing consumer preference.
-Salesforce wanted to empower brands to swiftly edit their website and upload content which reflects seasonal changes or customer preferences.
+E-commerce has transformed into a hyper-competitive battlefield where brands are often grappling to keep up with changing consumer preferences.
+Salesforce wanted to empower brands to swiftly edit their website and upload content that reflects seasonal changes or customer preferences.
 That’s why they introduced Page Designer, a tool available to all Commerce Cloud users.
 It’s a low-code feature perfect for webshops as they can rapidly create and modify components on their website in a visual fashion.
 This means brands can now create new consumer experiences in the blink of an eye.

 How can brands use it?

 Start with a blank canvas and simply drag and drop various components, such as seasonal merchandise or banners, from a large library of components.
 Thus reducing the learning curve for content editors who are using this tool for the first time.
-Alternatively, you can build custom components using third-party features to truly customise your website.
+Alternatively, you can build custom components using third-party features to truly customize your website.
 Before publishing a web page, it’s possible to preview it across all devices to ensure in mobile or tablet mode all components look correct and are in the right order.
 Also if you’re not ready to publish right away, that’s okay, Salesforce lets you schedule when you would like a component to go live.
 Companies can choose between date, time, customer group and locale options.
 Lastly, brands can save any component that they previously created to use it at another time.
 For example, if you created a Christmas campaign last year, you can easily recycle the page by updating it and posting it again.
-From a developers perspective, this makes creating and improving the website much easier.
+From a developer’s perspective, this makes creating and improving the website much easier.